-Some cash will also be held, both while the team seeks
+Some cash will also be held, both while the team seeks suitable investments and throughout the life of the VCT.

-suitable investments and throughout the life of the VCT.
 AIM-listed shares can be held, but are not likely to be a significant portion of the portfolio.
-As this is a brand new VCT if only a small amount is raised it may result in a more concentrated portfolio, increasing risk and costs.
-The two most recent Puma VCTs raised £28 and £27m respectively.
+As this is a brand new VCT if only a small amount is raised it may result in a more concentrated portfolio, increasing risk, costs and volatility, however, the two most recent Puma VCTs raised £27m and £30m respectively.